Every Way to Cook an Egg

 Not only are hard-boiled eggs delicious (and convenient!) on their own, but they also lead to deviled egg recipes and classic egg salad.
 There are quite a few ways to boil eggs—you can make Instant Pot hard-boiled eggs, pressure cooker hard-boiled eggs, air fryer hard-boiled eggs, slow cooker hard-boiled eggs, hard-boiled eggs in the oven and, of course, on the stovetop, which is the method we’ll go over here.

 Test Kitchen Tip: Using older eggs is actually better for hard-boiled eggs, because it makes them easier to peel later on.
 Not sure how long your eggs have been sitting in the refrigerator?
-Try doing the float test to check if your eggs are fresh before you start—and learn if it’s safe to eat expired eggs while you’re at it.
+Try doing the float test to check if your eggs are fresh before you start.

 Photo: Taste of Home